mubelsjedenn/AirBnb-Stay-Pricing/README.md

 As Linear models require the data the to be normalised and Non-Parametric models do better without normalization, it was imperative that there were two different datasets one for linear models and the other  for non-Parametric models.

-Models used:
+Models used

-1) Decision Tree Models
+1) Decision Tree Models:

 a) Decision Tree Regression